satir1313/ImageCurator/Readme.md

 /users
 /user/is ** id of user in the database eg. 1 **

 # Connection to ML server and Image server for Object Detection tool

+To connect to Machine Learning server use the following addresses:

+/ml_connection: Returns a guild to options provided by ML server /ml_connction/status: Returns status of ML in Json format /ml_connction/progress: Returns the status of learning progress